BragdonD/calculator-bot-discord/README.md

 # calculator-bot-discord

-This project allows you to have your own bot which can solve maths calculs.
+This project allows you to have your own discord bot which can solve maths calculs.

 ## How to use it